atolye15/scss-starter/docs/getting-started/architecture.md

 ### Components folder

-The `components/` folder contains well-designed pieces of UI that can be reused in more than one spot.
+The `components/` folder contains well-designed pieces of UI that can be reused at more than one spot.
 There are usually a lot of files in this folder since the whole site/application should be mostly composed of tiny modules.
-Buttons, form control elements, alerts, may count as examples.
+Buttons, form control elements, alerts, may be counted as examples.

 ### Libs Folder